shivamchaurasiya1050/Student-Course-Enrollment-System/README.md

 ## Database Schema

 The database schema is available in the following ways:
-1. [Attach a .sql dump file to your repository]
-2. [Describe schema here if not using a dump file]

 ### Tables Structure
 - **users** (id, name, email, password, role, createdAt, updatedAt)